 Student Progress Reporting

-Through various mediums, including in person meetings, Blue Jeans video meetings or telephone appointments and weekly survey reporting, CARES Counselors and Academic Coaches interface on an ongoing basis with students who are on Academic Warning, continuing on Academic Probation or returning from Academic Suspension.
-Together, the Counselor/Coach and student will discuss the student's academic progress, upcoming academic work, study skills, time management strategies and other life situations that might potentially impede the student's academic success.
+Through various mediums, including in person meetings, Blue Jeans video meetings or telephone appointments and weekly survey reporting, CARES Counselors and Academic Coaches interface on an ongoing basis with students who are continuing on Academic Probation or returning from Academic Suspension.
+Together, the Counselor/Coach and student will discuss the student's academic progress, upcoming academic work, study skills, time management strategies, and other life situations that might potentially impede the student's academic success.